Diverticulitis Slideshow: Causes, Symptoms, and Treatments

-Since diverticulosis doesn't always cause bothersome symptoms, it is sometimes only diagnosed when the patient is evaluated for another medical condition.
+Since diverticulosis doesn't always cause symptoms, it is sometimes only diagnosed when the patient is being seen for another reason.
 The diverticula (pictured here in yellow) can be seen via X-ray or a colonoscopy.
-When diverticulitis leads to a painful abscess, an ultrasound and CT scan of the abdomen and pelvis can detect collections of pus.
+When diverticulitis leads to a painful abscess, an ultrasound and CT scan of the abdomen and pelvis can show collections of pus.

 Treatment for Diverticulosis

 Many patients with diverticulosis have minimal or no symptoms and do not require specific treatment.
 A high-fiber diet and fiber supplements are recommended to prevent constipation and the formation of more diverticula.

 Patients with mild belly pain may get help from anti-spasmodic drugs such as atropine, chlordiazepoxide (Librax), dicyclomine (Bentyl), diphenoxylate and atropine (Lomotil), hyoscyamine (Levsin), phenobarbital, and scopolamine.

 When diverticulitis symptoms -- abdominal pain, cramps, and fever -- are mild, antibiotics taken by mouth are usually enough.
 When pain is worse, a clear liquid diet to allow the colon and bowel to recover may also be prescribed.
 When pain is increasingly severe, or when there is high fever or the inability to drink liquids, a hospital stay may be necessary, along with intravenous antibiotics and not eating or drinking for a few days.